aspnetboilerplate/aspnetboilerplate/doc/WebSite/OData-Integration.md

 #### Configure Your Entities

-OData requires to declare entities which can be used as OData resources.
+OData requires us to declare entities which can be used as OData resources.
 We should do this in [PreInitialize](/Pages/Documents/Module-System#preinitialize) method of our module, as shown below: